Waste management - duty of care

 'Industrial waste' includes waste from a factory, from construction or demolition works, most scrap metal and from some activities involving chemicals.

 'Household waste' is produced at a property used wholly for the purposes of living accommodation.
-However this classification also covers waste produced by schools, care homes, hospitals, hostels, prisons and places of worship.
+However this classification also covers waste produced by schools, care homes, hospitals, hostels, hotels, short term holiday rentals, prisons and places of worship.
 As such waste is produced by a business or other undertaking, the producers have to pay for its collection and disposal (as is not from a residential dwelling) as trade waste.